 “We don’t take guests ‘cruising’, we take them ‘exploring’.
 A suitable onboard environment and atmosphere is essential to broaden and deepen the immersive experience of nature a Hurtigruten exploration experience constitutes,” says Daniel Skjeldam.

 The ships will have large observation platforms on several decks for guests to get up close to nature and wildlife.
 Six out of ten cabins will have their own balcony, and two out of every ten will be suites.
 The vessels will have three restaurants with menus reflecting local flavors and destinations.
-A special pool deck will include infinity pools, Jacuzzis, and cocktail bars.
+A special pool deck will include infinity pools, hot tubs, and cocktail bars.

 MS Roald Amundsen and MS Fridtjof Nansen Facts

 - Are a new class of specially constructed ships designed for voyages in polar waters

 - Designed by Rolls Royce and to be constructed by Kleven Yards

 - Will feature innovative Scandinavian design, large observation platforms, infinity pools, and several other yet-to-be-disclosed expedition features